Run a sensor

 Enrollment

-- Paste into
+home-pi,vps-frankfurt) - Paste the

 How location is determined

-- Countryis derived at the ingestion API from the sensor's public IP — the same IP the network stack already exposes to any server it connects to.
-No probe, no query of the host.
+The map and the per-record sensor list show where each sensor is.
+Location is derived entirely at the ingest API from the public IP the sensor uses to reach us — the same IP the OS network stack already exposes to any server the sensor connects to.
+No probe of the host, no query of its filesystem or WiFi state.

 Privacy boundary